Education policy

 Procedures

-1. Staff and visitors are not permitted to use mobile telephones on the premises, when children are present during working hours.
+- Staff and visitors are not permitted to use mobile telephones on the premises (except in specially designated areas well away from the children), when children are present during working hours.